Ensuring Compliance with PAM: Cross-Mapping Security Standards

 Non-Compliance Can Be Costly

 Indeed, not only are the potential penalties for non-compliance high; the list of different regulations that must be adhered to is long.
-GDPR and NIS (Network and Information Systems) directive are European in origin, but impact all companies operating in that market.
+GDPR and NIS (Network and Information Systems) directives are European in origin but impact all companies operating in that market.
 In the United States, companies must comply with both federal and state regulations as well as industry-specific standards, including HIPAA, HITECH, and SOX, and PCI-DSS.

 Compliance Can Seem Intimidating – But Needn’t Be